-The fantasy and his associations to it show in terms of object relationships, his wish for a mother, and the frustration of this wish in his relationship to his wife.
+Pt. (laughs): Well, that's an interesting thing.
+It's always a large, big-breasted woman-of-the-world type-a little older and more experienced.
+She would be my mistress, though, not a wife.
+She's just the opposite of the way my wife and the frustration of this wish in his relationship to his wife.
 In structural terms, his ego fails to successfully deal with passive-receptive wishes, though the sublimations and compensations found in his work do bring gratification.
 At this point then, the dynamic diagnosis would formulate his chief neurotic conflicts as revolving around dependency on wife and mother and possibly fears of this passive orientation in relation to men.
 Since the symptomatic process is only of a few years' duration and the patient is young, pliable, and "psychologically minded," it is worthwhile to attempt an uncovering therapy which will endeavor to make conscious some of these unconscious factors.